ladjs/frisbee/README.md

     * `path` **required** - the path for the HTTP request (e.g. `/v1/login`, will be prefixed with the value of `baseURI` if set)

     * `options` _optional_ - an object containing options, such as header values, a request body, form data, or a querystring to send along with the request.
-For the `GET` method (and the `DELETE` method as of version `1.3.0`), `body` data will be encoded in the query string.  **This `options` object is passed to the native Fetch API method, which means you can use native Fetch API method options as well from here <https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch>**
+These options by default are inherited from global options passed to `new Frisbee({ options })`.
+For the `GET` method (and the `DELETE` method as of version `1.3.0`), `body` data will be encoded in the query string.  \*\*This `options` object is passed to the native Fetch API method, which means you can use native Fetch API method options as well from [Fetch's documentation][fetch-documentation]

+      > To make only a certain request be raw and not parsed by Frisbee:

+      ```js
+      const res = await api.get('/v1/messages', { raw: false });
+      ```

-        Here are a few examples (you can override/merge your set default headers as well per request):
+      > Here are a few examples (you can override/merge your set default headers as well per request):

       * To turn off caching, pass `cache: 'reload'` to native fetch options: